joshcanhelp/repo-data-getter/README.md

 ```

 You can also use a Google Sheet here by going to **File > Publish to the web > Link > CSV** and adding that link.
 Make sure the the CSV being published is only a single column of valid repos.
 Any value without `"/"` will be skipped.

+The `OUTPUT_CSV_DIR` should be a path to an existing directly where the generated files will be saved.

 ## Running scripts